kelloggm/wpi-paper/experiments/experimental-procedure.md

         i. does not run the typecheckers that it was running before, and ii. does runs the `org.checkerframework.common.util.count.AnnotationStatistics` processor
    c. add the `-Aannotations` and `-Anolocations` options, and make sure that you remove any `-Werror` argument to javac.
    d.
+If the build system is maven, add `<showWarnings>true</showWarnings>` to the maven-compiler-plugin `<configuration>`.
+   d.
 If the project is running a formatter (ex: Spotless), disable it in the build system.
+   e.
+Stage your changes with `git add` (in case you missed a formatter).
-   e. compile the program and record the output in the spreadsheet.
+   f. compile the program and record the output in the spreadsheet.
 (You should
       create a new "sheet" in the spreadsheet for each project.
 Copy one that's already there and delete the data in it.)
+      TODO: All the current ones have different formats; they should be made uniform.
    TODO: consider writing a script for interpreting the output of AnnotationStatistics by checker?
-   f. run `git commit -am "annotation statistics configuration" ; git push origin annotation-statistics`.
+   g. run `git commit -am "annotation statistics configuration" ; git push origin annotation-statistics`.

 7. Collect the number of lines of code:
    a. run `git checkout baseline`